alan-lai1738/planetary_model/README.md

 - **Execution**: Launch the program by opening the EXE file.

 ## Project Overview
 The Planetary Model Project is a hands-on simulation exploring pivoted transformations, scene nodes, and hierarchical structures without utilizing Unity's default shaders.
+Try out my Planetary Model graphics program by running the EXE file!

 ### Objective
 This project aims to demonstrate a comprehensive understanding of scene manipulation and hierarchy in a graphical environment.